SchneiderPeeps

 Dehydrate the slices on low or at 125°F degrees for about 10 hours.
 The slices should easily snap in half when they’re fully dry.

-One thing you need to know about dried lemons is that they are dark; they aren’t the beautiful bright yellow of fresh lemons.
+One thing you need to know about dried lemons is that they turn dark; they aren’t the beautiful bright yellow of fresh lemons.
 So don’t be surprised when you open the dehydrator.

 image of dried lemon slices for dehydrating